Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Background

 \subsection{Two-Phase Training Protocol}

-Following Papyan et~al.~\cite{papyan2020prevalence} and Han et~al.~\cite{han2021neural}, we use a two-phase protocol: \textbf{Phase~1} trains with cross-entropy (CE) loss for 200~epochs to reach $\geq 99\%$ training accuracy; \textbf{Phase~2} switches to MSE loss with one-hot targets to drive NC1 collapse. $\tNC$ is the first epoch with NC1 below the applicable threshold (Section~\ref{sec:thresholds}).
+Following \citet{papyan2020prevalence} and \citet{han2021neural}, we use a two-phase protocol: \textbf{Phase~1} trains with cross-entropy (CE) loss for 200~epochs to reach $\geq 99\%$ training accuracy; \textbf{Phase~2} switches to MSE loss with one-hot targets to drive NC1 collapse. $\tNC$ is the first epoch with NC1 below the applicable threshold (Section~\ref{sec:thresholds}), reported as an absolute epoch counting from the start of Phase~1.

-We verify empirically that this protocol is necessary in our setting (Section~V-F).
-CE training alone does not reach NC1~$< 0.01$ within 600~epochs (minimum NC1: 0.076), despite 100\% training accuracy from epoch~10 onward; the feature norm remains at 12--22, far from the ${\approx}1$ range associated with collapse.
-Han et~al.~\cite{han2021neural} establish NC emergence under CE asymptotically; our result establishes that 600~CE epochs with Adam and cosine annealing are insufficient in our setup.
+We confirm empirically that this protocol is necessary in our setting (Section~\ref{sec:protocolval}): under CE loss alone, NC1 stalls above 0.076 throughout 600~epochs of training (despite reaching $100\%$ training accuracy from epoch~10), and \featnorm\ remains an order of magnitude above the equilibrium value associated with collapse. \citet{han2021neural} establish NC emergence under CE asymptotically; our result establishes that 600~CE epochs with Adam and cosine annealing are insufficient in our setup for this asymptotic regime to be reached.

+The protocol's role in our analysis is mechanistic, not foundational.
+The threshold rule investigated in this paper concerns the value of \featnorm\ at which collapse becomes \emph{attainable}, a property of the equilibrium geometry, not of any particular optimiser.
+The two-phase protocol functions as an efficient \emph{mechanism for reaching that equilibrium} within a tractable compute budget; the threshold rule itself is a statement about where the equilibrium lies, not about how the network arrives there.
+The intervention experiment (Section~\ref{sec:intervention}) reinforces this distinction: \fnthresh\ acts as a gradient-flow attractor regardless of the trajectory taken to approach it.